-The employer is responsible for making risk assessments of the work activity undertaken so that controls are put in place to protect people from harm.
+The employer must make a risk assessment of the work activity so that controls are put in place to protect people from harm.
+Risk assessments must include the risk of Covid 19 transmission and ventilation as a control.
 Employers may also have to prepare a health and safety policy to detail the arrangements within the workplace for health and safety.
 If less than 5 people are employed the risk assessments and safety policy does not have to be written down.

-The health and safety toolbox explains how to control risks in a range of workplaces.
+The health and safety toolbox: How to control risks at work (hse.gov.uk) explains how to control risks in a range of workplaces.

 Who does what?